Florida Juvenile Defense Attorney

 When a parent receives a phone call that his or her child has been charged with a juvenile offense, it can be a completely frustrating and overwhelming experience.
 The primary concern for any parent is protecting the child’s future from the devastating effects associated with the arrest.
 The most important factor in protecting your child’s future is hiring an experienced juvenile defense lawyer.
 The juvenile system is supposed to focus on rehabilitating juvenile delinquents, but all too often, overly zealous prosecutors push for harsher sentences and for filing cases in adult court.
 Hiring an experienced attorney can keep the case in the juvenile system, where better options are available for addressing any of the child’s rehabilitative needs.
 Protecting your child’s best interest is our paramount concern.

-The juvenile defense attorneys at Escobar & Associates also work closely with the parents of the juvenile to address the child’s rehabilitative needs.
+The juvenile defense attorneys at Escobar, Michaels & Associates also work closely with the parents of the juvenile to address the child’s rehabilitative needs.
 By being proactive in addressing the child’s needs through voluntary efforts, we can often show the prosecutor and judge that additional court intervention is not necessary.
 Contact the juvenile defense attorneys at the firm for a free initial consultation.

 The juvenile defense attorneys at our firm have represented juvenile clients in hundreds of cases, including: